The Bee Cause

 We need a transparent and participatory process of systematic reviews.
 Under the present rules, PMRA only tells the public it is about to register a new pesticide after it has made the decision.
 You and I are welcome to submit comments, but we can see the scientific information only by traveling to Ottawa and reading it in the library.
 These decisions release poisons across Canada without any public environmental assessment.

 Take the Pledge to Let It Bee.
 You can help Canada’s 40 species of bumble bees by creating bed & breakfast accommodation right in your backyard or even on your balcony.
 You’ll find they, in turn, will help you with better results in your garden.

-Friends of the Earth is gearing up for its first annual Great Canadian Bumble Bee Count in collaboration with bumblebeewatch.org.
+Friends of the Earth is gearing up for its first annual Great Canadian Bumble Bee Count in collaboration with Bumble Bee Water.

 If you’ve planted your own Bee & Bee for bumble bees, you’ll want to stay tuned for new details on this citizen science campaign.

 Friends of the Earth will be asking everyone to agree to write one letter or email in 2016 to support our campaign to change how pesticides are regulated.